Hello again! It is the blog How Unique Japan! How are you?

 This one is also popular.
 Why are those oak leaves?

-The oak leaves had been used as good plates for food in ancient times.
+The oak leaves had been used as a good plate for food in ancient times.
 That was an important role.
 Because Japanese people in old times usually prayed to the good (harvest’s good) with food offerings.
 That’s right!
-The leaves were for praying as the food plate.
+The leaves were also to pray, as the food plate.

 As well as the oak trees continuously make new leaves.
 When an old leaf dropped, the new one would come soon.
 That phenomenon gave the old Japanese the feeling that the family bloodline never ends.
 That is another reason for the popularity.